 As will be seen from the later parts of the module, in practice both approaches can co-exist and be suitably used in different contexts.
 For example, in the field of medical research, expert or scientific knowledge represents factual evidence that experts in the field rely upon and use.
 In contrast, in a local natural resources management project, a range of different ‘knowledges’ (ie local, indigenous, scientific, etc) may be very relevant.
 The role and perspectives of local participants in decision-making then become highly important.

 A question that runs through this analysis is how the critical understanding of conceptual approaches can help us understand better the strengths and weaknesses of current development practice and so improve the design of knowledge and communication-based development programming.

 The final part of this module, draws on a range of practitioner insights, and focuses on the challenges of designing, implementing and evaluating interventions that make use of knowledge and ICTs.
 This involves understanding how to put theory into practice and design coherent projects that are consistent with the intended outcomes, and that make effective use of ICTs.
 The intention here is not to introduce management theory, or to go into detail on topics such as monitoring and evaluation, but to draw out important considerations for managers to be aware of in order to successfully implement projects or other types of interventions which seek to use knowledge and ICTs to contribute to poverty reduction and positive social change.

 A key goal of this module is to inform you about the theory, while also challenging you to come to your own conclusions about the most suitable way to define knowledge and design the role of ICTs in the real world practical context of a particular development intervention.

 Objectives and learning outcomes of the course

-- To interpret the different conceptual framings of knowledge, information and communication, the debates around these and the terminologies they underpin.
+- explain and contrast different conceptual approaches to the use of knowledge, information and communication for development and the debates around these

 Scope and syllabus